 Facebook also gives each ad a relevance score.
 This is Facebook’s evaluation of whether or not your audience will be interested in your ad.
 Relevancy is rated on a scale of 1-10.
 A high relevance score indicates that the ad creative is fresh and people will show interest in it.
 A low relevance score means it’s time to rotate out the ad creative.

 Naming your ads well should make it easier for someone to see the purpose of each ad and manage it accordingly without having to read the data.
-If you follow a good naming convention for your campaigns, ad sets, and ads, it will organically create good organization.
+If you follow good naming conventions for your campaigns, ad sets, and ads, it will organically create good organization.

-If you’ve already got a bit of a mess on your hands,, don’t panic, you can always change the names in your ads manager and edit the details of any campaign, ad set, or ad after you’ve created it.
+If you’ve already got a bit of a mess on your hands, don’t panic, you can always change the names in Ads Manager and edit the details of any campaign, ad set, or ad after you’ve created it.

-Next we’ll take a quick look at how each level of the Facebook advertising hierarchy should be organized in your ads manager.
+Next we’ll take a quick look at how each level of the Facebook advertising hierarchy should be organized in Ads Manager.